khalido/dotfiles/README.md

 basic config files for all the things as I learn more linuxy things.
 There are many super duper all singing and dancing setups out there, this one is done by me so I can understand whats going on.

+this repo:

+1. Provides dotfiles to [personalize](https://github.com/khalido/dotfiles.git) github codespaces and other linux machines
+2. script to setup computers - so far mac.

 ## setup mac from scratch

 Execute by: